sudikshyapant/SudikshyaPant/README.md

-- 👋 Hi, I’m @SudikshyaPant
+- 👋 Hi, I’m @SudikshyaPant.
-- 👀 I’m interested in AI/ML/Data Science
+- 👀 I’m interested in AI/ML/Data Science.
-- 🌱 I’m currently learning Mathematics
+- 🌱 I’m currently learning BSc.
+Mathematics.
 - 💞️ I’m looking to collaborate on a new project.
-- 📫 You can reach me through email at suizpant123@gmail.com
+- 📫 You can reach me through email at suizpant123@gmail.com.

 <!---
 SudikshyaPant/SudikshyaPant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.